Stephanomeria occultata

 Stephanomeria occultata, Disguised Wirelettuce, is a species of rhizomatous flowering plant in the family Asteraceae.
-It is endemic to northern Utah.
+It is endemic to northern Utah along the Weber River.

 Origin of its name

 Stephanomeria occultata was discovered in a parking lot for launching rafts into the river in 2018.
 Occultata means hidden in Latin.
 It showed in a Google street view image in 2015, 3 years before its discovery before someone came along and decided to key it.
 When they realized that it didn't match any species listed, they suspected a new species and that is how Stephanomeria occultata was discovered.